When Seniors Are Discharged From the Hospital

-When a senior is released from hospital shortly after surgery the results can be life threatening, causing serious complications.
+When a senior is released from the hospital shortly after surgery the results can be life-threatening, causing serious complications.

 “When patients are sent home on the same day, a lot is required of them to take care of themselves, and it’s beyond the capability of a lot of older individuals,” Dr. De Oliveira says.
 “They have to administer opioids and monitor themselves for emergency problems such as bleeding or infection.”

 2. Confusion over hospital discharge instructions.

 Seniors and their families often have trouble understanding surgical instructions, which contributes to their risk of complications after they’ve been released from the hospital.

 In a study currently underway at Northwestern University, “investigators noticed that a patient, who had had a lumpectomy, removed her sterile strips holding the wound together instead of just changing the gauze.
 She had to return to the surgeon.
 Another patient took four opioid pills an hour instead of four a day and ended up in the emergency room.”

 3. Forgetting medication or taking the wrong dose.

 According to Dr. De Oliveira, “44% [of seniors] have low health literacy [and] may have difficulty understanding how medicine is prescribed and take too much or too little.”